Pelvic Organ Prolapse

 - Sacrospinous ligament fixation

-Some patients may want to have their prolapse fixed using the robot.
-This is called sacrocolpopexy.
-This procedure involves the use of mesh that is attached around the vaginal walls and then to a strong ligament near the tailbone.
-This procedure, and despite its use of mesh, has never been part of FDA warning and is often considered a gold standard treatment for prolapse.
+Some women may be candidates for a type of robotic surgery called sacrocolpopexy.
+This procedure involves attaching mesh around the vaginal walls and then to a strong ligament near the tailbone.
+This procedure is often considered a gold standard treatment for prolapse.